mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

         return "Queue: [" + ", ".join(vals) + "]"
 ```

 Notice how the `is_empty`, `contains`, and `__repr__` methods are identical to our `Stack` class.
 The one difference is that `__repr__` will print our elements in the order they were received for a queue, versus printing in reverse order for the stack.
-In either case, they're still printed in the order they will be removed.
+In either case, they're printed in the order they will be removed.

 We can now play with our `Queue` class like this: